 Langham was right.
 Leading up to the National Championship Game, Thomas sounded off on the strength of the SEC.
 He boasted about how great Miami’s receiving corps was.
 He called out Alabama defensive backs.

-This excerpt from a New Orleans Times-Picayune the day before the game is almost laughable looking back now:
+This excerpt from the New Orleans Times-Picayune the day before the game is almost laughable looking back now:

 Real men don’t play zone.
 At least that’s how Miami wide receiver Lamar Thomas has it figured.
 Thomas looks at Alabama cornerbacks Antonio Langham and George Teague and sees nothing that scares him.